-Ricky’s many accolades include a full four-year scholarship to the prestigious Berklee School of Music in Boston, a 2016 Governor's Award for Excellence in Music, the Artist of The Year in Pop award at the 2019 & 2020 Josie Music Independent Awards, and a 2020 Global Music Award.
-He is a former Grammy voter, was a singer in Cissy Houston’s much-admired regional choir, and had the opportunity to work with Savion Glover, who took in Ricky and his clear talent and drive, through the NJPAC program.
+Ricky’s many accolades include a full four-year scholarship to the prestigious Berklee School of Music in Boston, a 2016 Governor's Award for Excellence in Music, Artist of The Year in Pop for 2019 & 2020, Musician Of The Year 2021 and Album Of The Year In Pop 2022 at the Josie Music Awards, a 2020 Global Music Award.
+He is a voting member of the Recording Academy, was a singer in Cissy Houston’s much-admired regional choir, and had the opportunity to work with Christian McBride, Ray Chew and Savion Glover, who took in Ricky and his clear talent and drive, through the NJPAC program.

 Awards & Nominations

 Josie Music Awards

 ARTIST OF THE YEAR-POP

 Josie Music Awards, 2019